duke326/SWE261/ProjectReportII.md

 ### Introduction to Finite State Machines

-The finite state machine (or FSM) can be constructed before the source code or independently of the source code.
+What is finite state machine?
+According to wikipedia, the finite state machine (or FSM) can be constructed before the source code or independently of the source code.
 A finite state machine (or FSM) can be used as a specification for allowed behavior.
+It has five important components.

-A finite state machine is a set of states and a set of transitions.
+- A finite state machine is a set of states and a set of transitions.

-A finite state machine is a directed graph.
+- A finite state machine is a directed graph.

-A finite state machine is a node that represents the state of a program.
+- A finite state machine is a node that represents the state of a program.

-Edge represents the operation of transforming one program state into another program state.
+- Edge represents the operation of transforming one program state into another program state.
 Usually marked with program operations, conditions or events.

-Due to countless states, FSM must be abstract.
+- Due to countless states, FSM must be abstract.

 ### The reason why finite models are useful for testing